tboie/universal_mechanics/README.md

 Result of [Dark Energy?](#dark-energy)

-Time dependent inwards and outwards?
+Time dependent growth inwards and outwards?

 ### Hubble's Law

-Galaxies are growing more than distance change?
+Increase of universe mass density more than galactic distance?

 See [Cosmic Expansion?](#cosmic-expansion)